 What are we looking for?

 We hope to recognise and reward excellence and creativity in underwater photography within its various disciplines.
 That way a fish portrait can be evaluated against a shipwreck, a model shot can be judged against critter behaviour, and a wide angle scenic against an abstract macro.
+Above all the judges choose images that leap out and leave us astounded, as well as continue to grow on repeated viewings through the rounds of judging.

 Ten tips for competition success